plaid/tiny-quickstart/react_native/README.md

 #### Run the app (Android)

-1. Before running the app on Android, ensure that the `fetch()` in the **HomeScreen.tsx** and **SuccessScreen.tsx** files use `http://10.0.2.2:8080` (i.e., `http://10.0.2.2:8080/api/exchange_public_token`).
+1. Before running the app on Android, ensure that the `fetch()` calls in the **HomeScreen.tsx** and **SuccessScreen.tsx** files use `http://10.0.2.2:8080` (i.e., `http://10.0.2.2:8080/api/exchange_public_token`).
 This will ensure that the Android emulator can reach your backend server, where the calls to the Plaid API are made.

 2. In a terminal window, run the following in the **TinyQuickstartReactNative/** folder:

 `npx react-native run-android`

-This command will start Metro, build the app for Android, and open an Android emulator.
+This command will start Metro, build the app for Android, open an Android emulator, and launch the app in the emulator.
 Alternatively, you can run `npx react-native start` in one terminal window (to start Metro), and run `npm run android` in a separate window, in case you'd like to decouple these processes.

 ### Using the app